Coated pill carries microneedles that deliver insulin and other drugs to the lining of the small intestine.

 Earlier this year, they developed a blueberry-sized capsule containing a small needle made of compressed insulin.
 Upon reaching the stomach, the needle injects the drug into the stomach lining.
 In the new study, the researchers set out to develop a capsule that could inject its contents into the wall of the small intestine.

-Most drugs are absorbed through the small intestine, Traverso says, in part because of its extremely large surface area — 250 square meters, or about the size of a tennis court.
+Most drugs are absorbed through the small intestine, Traverso says, in part because of its extremely large surface area — 250 square meters (240 square yards), or about the size of a tennis court.
 Also, Traverso noted that pain receptors are lacking in this part of the body, potentially enabling pain-free micro-injections in the small intestine for delivery of drugs like insulin.

 To allow their capsule to reach the small intestine and perform these micro-injections, the researchers coated it with a polymer that can survive the acidic environment of the stomach, which has a pH of 1.5 to 3.5.
 When the capsule reaches the small intestine, the higher pH (around 6) triggers it to break open, and three folded arms inside the capsule spring open.